A Short History of Star Trek

 Star Trek: Prodigy, a second animated series, launches on October 28, 2021 on Paramount+ (formerly CBS All Access).
 It is the first Trek series created with 3D computer animation.
 Prodigy is aimed at a younger audience.
 The series follows the adventures of a group of teens, who escape from the mining colony of Tars Lamora in the Delta Quadrant with the starship USS Protostar.
 A hologram of Captain Janeway supervises the young refugees, who grow together to a real crew.
 In much the same fashion as the characters learn about Starfleet, its principles and its technology from Janeway, the audience in front of the screen is gradually being introduced to the world of Star Trek.
 But Prodigy has become popular among long-time fans just as well, because of its respect for canon and the positive vision it relays.

 In June 2023, Paramount+ announces that Prodigy is not only canceled but that the series will be removed from the service on short notice.
-The already produced 2nd season is going to be sold.
-The whole fanbase is upset that the undeniably popular series falls victim to a tax write-off trick.
+The whole fanbase is upset that the well received series falls victim to a tax write-off trick and that Paramount+ no longer hosts all of Star Trek as initially promised.
+The show, including the already produced 2nd season, is later sold to Netflix.
+Here, the complete new season is released on July 1, 2024, which kills the traditional weekly discussion about new episodes.

 Return to Grace